 USCIS had defined a significant misdemeanor as any misdemeanor conviction for:

-• Any other misdemeanor for which the individual was sentence to over 90 days in custody.
+• Any other misdemeanor for which the individual was sentenced to more than 90 days in custody.

 Is there a deadline for filing requests?

 No, there is no deadline for filing a request.
-However, because this is an administrative policy rather than a law, it could change quickly with changed circumstances or a new administration.
+However, remember that because this is an administrative policy rather than a law, it could change at any time.